Orriginal/profile-page/README.md

 # profile-page

 This is an example project for an assignment.
 The answers on questions of the assignment are in the [ASSIGNMENT.md](./ASSIGNEMENT.md).
-A live demo of this product you can find on the following link: https://orriginal.github.io/profile-page/
+A live demo of this product you can find on the following link: https://orriginal.github.io/profile-page/.

+The components build has its own example documentation library: https://jankuipersdevelopment.nl/

 ## Project Setup